 The surgery building was opened in 1984 and is the result of extensive conversion works to the old Sowerby Bridge Police Station.
 Facilities are good, but we are always trying to improve them.

 We have been a training practice since 1985 and so often have registrar doctors working at the practice.
 These are junior doctors whose previous experience has been largely confined to hospitals.
 They are attached to the practice for 6 months at a time.
-When a doctor is on holiday it is our usual policy to try and obtain additional help from a locum.
-However, if you are making an appointment for routine follow up consultation, it is best to wait and see a doctor who knows you, rather than a locum.

 The surgeries opening hours are 8.00 – 6.30pm.
 However, on a Monday we provide an extended clinic and open until 8pm.
 There are surgeries throughout the day as indicated in the Hours section.